UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_end.md

 type: slides
 ---

-# Module Learning Outcomes
+# What Did we Learn and What to Expect in Assignment 6

 ---

 ## Module Learning Outcomes

-In this module students will learn how to
+In this module you learned how to

 1. Name files in a human- and machine-readable manner.
 2. Organize projects with a meaningful folder hierarchy.